How Centralized Radar Processing on NVIDIA DRIVE Enables Safer, Smarter Level 4 Autonomy

 By Jakub Antkiewicz

-The system functions by streaming raw analog-to-digital converter (ADC) data from multiple radar sensors directly into the central DRIVE platform's memory.
-All subsequent digital signal processing (DSP), such as Range-FFT and Doppler-FFT, is offloaded to a dedicated NVIDIA Programmable Vision Accelerator (PVA), leaving the powerful GPU free for AI perception and planning tasks.
-This approach simplifies the radar units themselves by removing their onboard processing SoCs, which NVIDIA claims can reduce sensor unit costs by over 30%, volume by 20%, and overall system power consumption by approximately 20%.
+The architecture functions by streaming raw analog-to-digital converter (ADC) data from multiple radar units into the central DRIVE system's memory.
+A dedicated hardware component, the NVIDIA Programmable Vision Accelerator (PVA), then handles all intensive digital signal processing (DSP) tasks, such as FFTs, freeing the main GPU to focus on AI and perception workloads.
+This approach removes the need for powerful processors within each radar sensor, which NVIDIA claims can reduce the unit cost by over 30%, volume by 20%, and overall system power consumption by approximately 20%.